 Signs of Preeclampsia

 Preeclampsia symptoms may include protein in the urine, sudden and rapid weight gain, and severe headaches, among others.
 Or, you may not experience any symptoms at all.
 It’s easy to mistake many of the signs of preeclampsia for the normal discomforts of pregnancy.
 Because of this, you should have regular checkups before, during, and after your pregnancy.

 About three to five percent of women in the United States develop preeclampsia in pregnancy.
 Its cause is not known, but autoimmune diseases such as lupus, blood vessel problems, diet, and your genetic makeup may put you at risk.

 - Are under 18 or over 35

 - Are diabetic

-- Suffer from kidney or an autoimmune disease
+- Suffer from a kidney or an autoimmune disease